bloomberg/quantum/README.md

 * Ability to write lock-free code by synchronizing coroutines on dedicated queues.
 * Coroutine-friendly mutexes and condition variables for locking critical code paths or synchronizing access to external objects.
 * Fast pre-allocated memory pools for internal objects and coroutines.
+* Parallel `forEach` operations which can easily be chained to solve map-reduce problems.
 * Stats and more...

 ### Sample code